swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 View Options
 ------------

-**EvenVMCView** - Spreads your data across the number of columns you specify, keeping the columns pretty much the same length.
+**EvenVMCView** - Spreads your data across the number of columns you specify, keeping the columns largely the same length.

 |evenview|

-**CriteriaVMCView** - You provide a list of functions, one per column, and a list of keys referenced in the functions.
-VMC uses these to determine in which column an item should be placed.
+**CriteriaVMCView** - You provide a list of functions, one per column, plus a list of data keys referenced in the functions.
+VMC uses these to determine in which column each item should be placed.

 |criteriaview|